 Or creating a meal using just one pan to cut down on prep time and cleaning is important.
 It is, therefore, no surprise that people want to buy cookware that is totally oven safe.

-There is nothing worse than creating a huge pot of casserole for the whole family, making enough for leftovers the next day, only to have to decant the whole thing into a casserole dish to reheat it, doubling up on the washing up!
+There is nothing worse than creating a huge pot of casserole for the whole family, making enough for leftovers the next day, only to have to decant the whole thing into a casserole dish (check which size is best here) to reheat it, doubling up on the washing up!

 Summary: Can All Clad Go In The Oven?